 “Don’t just start a business for the money—do it for your heart,” said Cory Nieves, the founder and CEO of cookie delivery company Mr. Cory’s Cookies, crossing his legs and adjusting his glasses.
 Nieves founded Mr. Cory’s Cookies at age 6—and now, eight years later, the ninth grader’s business is booming.

-On April 25, Nieves spoke at WeWork 500 7th Ave in New York during an event for Take Our Daughters and Sons to Work Day (TODASTWD).
+On April 25, Nieves spoke at WeWork 500 7th Ave in New York City during an event for Take Our Daughters and Sons to Work Day (TODASTWD).
 Eva Chen, the author of two children’s books (and the director of fashion partnerships at Instagram), and Lola Glass, professionally known as Lola the Illustrator, a 10-year-old blossoming muralist and member of the outdoor street art gallery Bushwick Collective, joined Nieves for a fun-filled afternoon of face-painting, storytelling, and superhero capes.

 Nieves, Glass, and Chen talked to the audience about how to foster an entrepreneurial spirit in children—no matter their age.